Murdoch ex-editor Brooks blamed others for illegal activity, court hears

 Brooks replied: "I was the CEO, yes."

-The 45-year-old is on trial at the Old Bailey accused of conspiracy to hack phones, authorising illegal payments to public officials and conspiracy to pervert the course of justice, charges she denies.
+The 45-year-old is on trial at the Old Bailey accused of conspiracy to hack phones, authorizing illegal payments to public officials and conspiracy to pervert the course of justice, charges she denies.

 She is on trial with fellow colleagues from the now-defunct News of the World tabloid, her husband, personal assistant and security advisers.